Hajibabaei-Lab/SCVUC_COI_metabarcode_pipeline/README.md

 # list all programs available in the environment at once
 conda list > programs.list

-# or, inidivdually check that key programs in the conda environment are being used
+# you can check that key programs in the conda environment are being used (not locally installed versions)
 which SeqPrep
 which cutadapt
 which vsearch
 which perl

-# then, check their version numbers one at a time
+# you can also check their version numbers one at a time instead of running 'conda list'
 cutadapt --version
 vsearch --version
 ```